 After the Board hearing in 2011, staff anticipates following up with stakeholders to further investigate the feasibility of developing the concept of a flexible compliance mechanism.
 As a preview to that follow-up, the next section presents a brief overview of the above-noted white paper on the concept of flexible compliance mechanisms.

-2. Panelists’ Perspectives on the Need for Flexible Compliance Mechanisms
+2. Panelists’ Perspectives on the Need for Planning for Adjustment of Targets or Flexible Compliance Mechanisms

-Predicting the market availability and rate of deployment of low carbon fuels is difficult at this early stage of the LCFS compliance schedule.
+Though it is clear that the development of low carbon fuels is proceeding at a much slower pace than was anticipated when the LCFS was adopted, predicting the market availability and rate of deployment of low carbon fuels is difficult at this early stage of the LCFS compliance schedule.
 As regulated parties consider economic tradeoffs, the market will begin its transition to lower CI fuels.
 As such, the market may experience temporary periods when demand for low carbon fuels exceeds supply.
 This imbalance may then lead to temporary shortfalls which may hamper the ability of regulated parties to comply with the LCFS targets.
+We are aware that even small, short-term shortfalls have the potential to create large disruptions to fuels markets – and potentially great pain to fuel consumers.
 For example, regulated parties may not be able to procure either enough fuel or credits to comply based on factors outside that parties control such as supply disruption or possibly credit hoarding or other unforeseen events.
-Because of these shortfalls, flexible compliance mechanisms may need to be considered in order to maintain market stability and reduce the risk of high LCFS credit prices.
+Because of these shortfalls, adjustments to compliance targets or schedules, flexible compliance mechanisms, or other consumer safeguards may need to be considered in order to maintain market stability and reduce the risk of high LCFS credit prices.

+There are potential scenarios, based on a lack of progress in the production of low CI fuels or vehicles, where the inability to comply with the targets is not temporary or transitional – but is chronic and structural.
+In this case, many Panel members have pointed out that what is needed is not a flexible compliance mechanism, but rather a re-thinking of the program – including adjustments to the compliance targets or schedule.
+These Panel members point out that a process put in place now that would provide a road map for how targets or schedules would be adjusted should there be insufficient volumes of low CI fuels or vehicles – would provide the certainty that investors and regulated parties need to have confidience in the program and the market.
+These Panel members disagree with staff’s assertion that more certainty will be had by waiting until problems exist before they are addressed.

 Developing fuel markets are inherently uncertain.
 Therefore, developing an FCM that can reduce the risk of high credit prices may increase market confidence and encourage investment.
 Many of the panelists have expressed support for flexible compliance mechanisms.
+Other stakeholders expressed great concern over a concept that would result in a regulated party having to “buy out” of a poorly designed regulation that proves to be infeasible.

 Ideally, any flexible compliance mechanism would be long-term, transparent and predictable.
 A flexible compliance mechanism addresses how the program will operate in the event that an obligated party fails to meet its obligation with market-sourced fuels or credits.
+A flexible compliance mechanism can not be used to address systemic problems or shortfalls of necessary low carbon fuels – nor is it a substitute for a well designed, feasible program.
 A well-designed flexible compliance mechanism should:

 Be fair to parties that successfully comply with their obligation under the LCFS as well as to parties that temporarily cannot comply due to the limited availability of credits or low-carbon fuels.